18F/myra/about/index.md

 # About <span class="myra">myRA</span>

-The <a href="https://www.treasury.gov/Pages/default.aspxU.S" target="blank">U.S. Department of the Treasury</a> is offering <span class="myra">myRA</span> (“My Retirement Account”) as a new type of Roth IRA<sup><a href="#footnote-1">*</a></sup>.
+The <a href="https://www.treasury.gov/Pages/default.aspxU.S" target="blank">U.S. Department of the Treasury</a> is offering <span class="myra">myRA</span> (“My Retirement Account”) as a new type of <a href="{{ site.baseurl }}/roth_ira/">Roth IRA</a>.
 It's an individual retirement account that provides tax-free income in retirement to people who meet certain conditions. <span class="myra">myRA</span> is a simple, safe and affordable way to save for retirement.
 Savers can open a <span class="myra">myRA</span> account with no start-up cost and contribute every payday. <span class="myra">myRA</span> will never lose value and there will be no fees to maintain your account.
 The investment is backed by Treasury.
 Initially, <span class="myra">myRA</span> will be made available via direct deposit through participating employers.

 ## Why was <span class="myra">myRA</span> developed?
 There are millions of working Americans who either don’t have access to an employer-sponsored retirement plan or lack options to save for retirement.
 In some cases, they don’t have enough money saved to meet a minimum for opening an investment account.